kumu/docs/guides/controls/controls-reference.md

     "Cluster": true,
     "Tagged-timeline": true,
     "View toggle": true,
+    info: {
-    "INFO Description": "Controls whether more than one option can be selected at a time", "INFO Valid values": "true|false|match-all"
+      description: "Controls whether more than one option can be selected at a time",
+      validValues: ["true", "false", "match-all"]
+    }
   },
   {
     "Property": "only",
     "Filter": true,
     "Showcase": true,
-    "Cluster": "",
+    "Cluster": false,
-    "Tagged-timeline": "",
+    "Tagged-timeline": false,
-    "View toggle": "",
+    "View toggle": false,
+    info: {
-    "INFO Description": "Allows you to explicitly define which field values should be included as available choices", "INFO Valid values": "''field value 1', 'field value 2',..."
+      description: "Allows you to explicitly define which field values should be included as available choices",
+      validValues: ["''field value 1', 'field value 2',..."]
+    }
   },
   {
     "Property": "opacity",